Tips for recording at home

 - Webcam recordings ( KTH Play )

-- Recording of your live notes and drawings with smartphone or padlet ( read more and view tutorial )
+- Recording of your live notes and drawings with smartphone or padlet ( Combine board, paper and Zoom )

-- Record during web meeting ( Zoom )
+- Record during web meeting ( How to download Zoom client )

 - Combine live recording in Zoom with recording via smartphone or padlet.